-In 2022, NRDP, FWP, and TU continued to work with BSB to redesign Silver Lake water delivery infrastructure at diversions on Storm Lake Creek, Twin Lakes Creek and Meyers dam.
+In 2022, NRDP, FWP, and TU worked with BSB to redesign the Silver Lake water delivery infrastructure at diversions on Storm Lake Creek, Twin Lakes Creek, and Meyers Dam.
 These diversions pose barriers to upstream fish migration of native bull trout.
-Permitting processes are underway with USFWS, Army Corps of Engineers, Beaverhead National Forest, and Anaconda Deer Lodge County.
-Diversion structures, which will facilitate trapping and passage of native fish by FWP staff and include the opportunity for passage by native trout at the Twin Lakes diversions, have reached 90% design.
+In 2023 work continued on this project.
+Permitting processes are underway with USFWS, Army Corps of Engineers, Beaverhead National Forest, FWP, and Anaconda Deer Lodge County.
+Design has been completed for these diversion structures, which will facilitate trapping and passage of native fish by FWP staff and include the opportunity for passage by native trout at the Twin Lakes diversions.
 This project has required close coordination between all partners and multiple permitting agencies.
-Permitting and release of a bid package are expected in early 2023.
+Partners secured approximately 50% of matching funds for the project.
+Award of the contract is anticipated in late 2023, permitting to be completed by the end of the year and construction beginning in spring 2024.